work about resume contact

 "Sometimes people want to choose the majority.
 It feels like some are people pleasers wanting to appeal to others so sometimes it prolongs the decision process."

-of interviewees expressed that managing larger groups often led to decision delays or cancellations.
+said larger groups often led to decision delays or cancellations.

 63%